INTENSIVE OUTPATIENT PROGRAM

 We’re very excited to offer a specialized Pediatric Intensive program for children ages 5-12, struggling with anxiety and OCD.

-Our intensive pediatric sessions are unique because they include parent coaching sessions in-vivo and regular parent-coaching sessions.
+Our intensive pediatric sessions are unique by nature because they include parent coaching sessions in-vivo and regular parent-coaching sessions.

-In a parent coaching session in-vivo, parents will collaborate with the clinician and their kid in a joint session so they can learn directly from the clinician how to support their kids.
+In a parent coaching session in-vivo, parents will collaborate with the clinician and their kid together, so they can learn directly from the clinician how to support their kids.
 Super-cool, right?

 Parents and kids will receive all the support they need to tackle anxiety, worries, fears, and obsessions!